RENTING A CAR IN TROMSØ

 Alternatively, you can consider renting from a local company called Rent a Star, which comes highly recommended due to its consistently stellar reviews.

-Additionally, especially during the summer months, many travelers opt to rent campervans for roadtrip to the Lofoten Islands.
+Additionally, especially during the summer months, many travelers opt to rent campervans for road trips to the Lofoten Islands.

 Keep in mind that free parking is scarce in Tromsø’s city center, and even hotels do not provide complimentary free parking for their guests.
 You will not find any free parking on the weekdays in the city center.